Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 European Paper Wasps are more aggressive than other wasp species and will sting if threatened.

-It is important to take precautions when dealing with these wasps, as their stings can be painful and even dangerous in some cases.
+Taking precautions when dealing with these wasps is important, as their stings can sometimes be painful and dangerous.

 If you find a nest on your property, it is best to contact a pest control expert to remove it safely.